Kanazawa's Gastronomic Take-Out. 4 recommended gourmet restaurants that will make you look forward to your return trip.

 Freshly cooked flavorful seafood rice

 The "Abalone Meshi" is made with abundant domestic abalone, mainly from Noto, and the secret ingredient is "ishiru," Noto's fish sauce made by fermenting squid, which gives it a flavor that you will never get tired of.
 The texture of the abalone is also excellent.
-Nodoguromeshi" is a luxurious dish cooked with fried tofu and carrots in nodoguro (sea bream) broth.
-The seasoning is delicious not only when freshly made but also when cold.
-It is often sold out in the evening, so call to have one reserved for you.
+Nodoguromeshi" is a luxurious dish made with fried bean curd and carrots, cooked in Nodoguro's broth.
+The seasoning is delicious not only when freshly made, but also when cold.
+Both items are sold out as soon as they are sold out, and are often sold out in the evening, so call to have one of them reserved for you.

 - Ushioya (Yellowtail Tataki Honpo) Kanazawa Hyakubangai Store